All Episodes

 You see the Sanders supporter impact.

-You see the young dreamers impact, the fight for 15 impact, the climate solutions impact, the LGBT impact, even Occupy Wall Street.
+You see the Young Dreamers impact, the Fight for 15 impact, the Climate Solutions impact, the LGBT impact, even Occupy Wall Street.

-She's wise, she's a mom, she's a grandma.
+She's a grandma.

-I mean, I I'm listening to this.
+I mean, I'm listening to this.

-Even David Axel had the honesty to say, given a speech like this is not her strength, and she didn't give a great speech last night.
+Even David Axelot had the honesty to say, given a speech like this is not her strength.

 She just did not give a great speech tonight.